samueleiche/om.samueleiche.com/README.md

 ## Share the Gift of Mindfulness

-**Om** is offered for free, indefinitely.
+**OM** is offered for free, indefinitely.
 I designed it with my own well-being in mind, but I believe it has the potential to benefit anyone.
 Please feel free to share it with anyone who may find value in it.

+> This whole world is just Om. — Taittiriya Upanishad 1.8

 ## Licence